"Watch your actions, they become your habits. Watch your habits, they become your character"

 When the inevitable moment comes that you are not focused, do not push it.
 Take a break, have a nap, go out, and have a walk.
 Exhaustion is not going to help.

-Having additional interests that are not related to computer games can be extremely beneficial, as well!
+Having additional interests that are not related to computer games can be extremely beneficial, as well! - Exercise

 Have a daily goal of minimum physical activity.